HillmerCh/java-on-oke/README.md

 ## The Java Application

-The javaee-cafe is the basic Java EE 8 application used throughout the Docker and Kubertenes demos.
+The javaee-store is the basic Java EE 8 application used throughout the Docker and Kubertenes demos.
 It is a simple CRUD application.
 It uses Maven and Java EE 8 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

 You can use any Maven capable IDE such as NetBeans.
 We use Open Liberty but you should be able to use any Java EE 8 compatible application server such as WildFly or Payara.
 We use Postgres but you can use any relational database such as MySQL.

 The application is composed of:

-- **A RESTFul service*:** protocol://hostname:port/javaee-cafe/rest/coffees
+- **A RESTFul service*:** protocol://hostname:port/javaee-store/rest/mofongos

-	- **_GET by Id_**: protocol://hostname:port/javaee-cafe/rest/coffees/{id}
+	- **_GET by Id_**: protocol://hostname:port/javaee-store/rest/mofongos/{id}
-	- **_GET all_**: protocol://hostname:port/javaee-cafe/rest/coffees
+	- **_GET all_**: protocol://hostname:port/javaee-store/rest/mofongos
-	- **_POST_** to add a new element at: protocol://hostname:port/javaee-cafe/rest/coffees
+	- **_POST_** to add a new element at: protocol://hostname:port/javaee-store/rest/mofongos
-	- **_DELETE_** to delete an element at: protocol://hostname:port/javaee-cafe/rest/coffees/{id}
+	- **_DELETE_** to delete an element at: protocol://hostname:port/javaee-store/rest/mofongos/{id}

-- **A JSF Client:** protocol://hostname:port/javaee-cafe/index.xhtml
+- **A JSF Client:** protocol://hostname:port/javaee-store/index.xhtml

 ## Docker